tokee/measurements/netarchive/compare_solrs/README.md

 ## Introduction
 We need to test the performance difference between Solr versions for Netarchive Search at Statsbiblioteket.
-Our shards are ~900GB in size and currently (2016-11-25) we do not have multi-TB of undisturbed SSDs set aside for testing.
+Our shards are ~900GB in size and currently (2016-11-25) we do not have multi-terabytes of undisturbed SSDs set aside for testing.

 This project tages one single shard and constructs smaller test-shards from that, which are then converted to different Lucene/Solr index versions.
 The aim is to test